1. What are the eligibility requirements?

 2. What are the requirements of an organization that applies on behalf of a coalition?

 Applicants that apply on behalf of a coalition are responsible for ensuring all participants within the coalition adhere to VITA Grant Program requirements.
 The applicant is the only organization that will be given access to the funds if awarded.
-After the award is made, an agreement (letter of intent or memorandum of understanding) is required between the VITA grant recipient and its coalition members (sub-recipients) to ensure adherence to program guidelines.
+After the award is made, an agreement (letter of intent or memorandum of understanding) is required between the VITA grant recipient and its coalition members and any sub-recipients to ensure adherence to program guidelines.

 3. If an organization received a VITA grant or Tax Counseling for the Elderly (TCE) grant in a prior year, will it affect this year’s eligibility?